 Launch reviews are not as uncommon as they used to be when talking indie games, and that’s definitely a good thing as they offer potential customers insight that isn’t based on trailers and/or details from the developer.
 But what about those published x weeks, months or even years later?
-Well, believe it or not, I’ve found that these actually benefits developers and fans even more!
+Well, believe it or not, I’ve found that these actually benefit developers and fans even more!
 Welcome to The Indie Post.

 Most sites only care about current events, new games and so on, which is perfectly fine.
 But while I’m not ignoring ‘the present’, I run this place somewhat differently, dividing my attention between old and new alike.
 Because of this, more than a few reviews are of titles which have been out for some time, and as such, it [the game] might be quite different from the launch build.

 Imagine if you will, a brand new game which has everyone excited, as they rush off to play it… only to find that it’s riddled with bugs or other issues!
 Obviously, launch reviews are going to (or should at least) point that out, and there’ll be no “this or that has since been fixed” footnotes, should the developer actually fix the issues brought up.
-In contrast, seeing how a post-launch review is a ‘after the fact’ (post-patch(es)) thing, the overall opinion could easily differ drastically.
+In contrast, seeing how a post-launch review is an ‘after the fact’ (post-patch(es)) thing, the overall opinion could easily differ drastically.

 This is by no means a bad thing, as it gives those looking to buy a not-quite-new game details based on the game in its current state, as opposed to the (potentially) broken launch.
 The list of games that have had massive changes applied long after release is a long one: A Valley Without Wind got a massive art overhaul and Monaco: What’s Yours Is Mine trimmed the fat, so to speak, to name but a few.
-And if you dig up a review of either from way back when, chances are it’ll criticise the first for its art style, and the latter… for being too long.
+And if you dig up a review of either from way back when chances are it’ll criticize the first for its art style and the latter… for being too long.

 For big names in the AAA industry, this isn’t much of a problem as they’ve likely long since moved onto something else.
 But for a small-time indie developer, the extra publicity such a review offers can be quite valuable.
 Even more so if said developer is actually working on something new, as it helps them get their name out there; might help build some pre-release interest for their next project too, ya know?